Sympathy for the outsider is hard won. Clique ostracizing a new girl, a Quaker, in New York City, 19th century.

 In the long run, toleration doesn’t work.
 It is an emotionally grudging social relation.
 Its main message is put up with someone if you have to but not a moment longer.

 Neither is sympathy enough.
 It is much better, of course, because you let yourself be moved by the needs and hurts of another person, even if not of the same faith.
 However, this is a position of condescension if sustained over time.
-Sympathy is comforting in the hospital but feels a little jarring if it is a permanent attitude towards a person.
+Sympathy is comforting in the hospital but feels a little jarring if it is a permanent attitude toward a person.

-Empathy is a step closer to another person, because its practice means that you feel another’s pain and see the world as they see it.
+Empathy is a step closer to another person because its practice means that you feel another’s pain and see the world as they see it.
 Empathy brings greater understanding, but its prolonged practice is impossible unless you are willing to go the whole way by discarding your own mind and convictions in favor of the other person’s.
 At some point, a religious believer or anyone with mature convictions will see the limits of mere “understanding.”

 The biggest step for sustained social harmony among people of different faiths is sympathetic objectivity.
-This is when sympathy and empathy is rewarded by discovering the usefulness and goodness of ideas, practices and things generated by another religion.
+This is when sympathy and empathy is rewarded by discovering the usefulness and goodness of ideas, practices, and things generated by another religion.
 This is Jesus’ hope: look at the good you hope others will give to you and give back your good.

 Notice, the saying of Jesus that forms a core argument in the Remonstrance makes no sense as a simple argument for evangelizing and converting another to Jesus or to Mohammed or to Buddha or to Vishnu.
 Religious persuasion is a good thing in a community.
 But most will not be persuaded.
 So, how do you live with each other having two minds?

-The Flushing townsfolk hit upon a capstone of the democratic good: we need to look for the ideas, the interesting practices, or objects produced by religious believers different from ourselves.
+The Flushing townsfolk hit upon a capstone of the democratic good: we need to look for the ideas, interesting practices, or objects produced by religious believers different from ourselves.
 These contributions could help all of us live better lives and practice our faith in more fruitful ways.

 The beneficial results of religious faith, of course, need to be tested to see if they really work.
 This is the “objectivity” that should come after you have established a sympathetic, empathetic fruitful relation with a person of another faith.
 If some church, temple, or the like has an effective youth program, its discovery and publicity could provide an exemplar for the entire community.
-However, if there are only two youth attending, well, maybe the religious group has optimism and enthusiasm but not yet results.
+However, if there are only two youths attending, well, maybe the religious group has optimism and enthusiasm but not yet results.

 Sympathetic objectivity is when you can say, I like the Sufi music, and maybe, we should adopt the tunes into hymns for our own faith with a hat-tip to our religious neighbors.
 Or, you might like kosher cooking and want to take a few lessons in doing it.
 When you can see the benefits that you get from someone else’s faith, then you will be able to bless them all day long.

-For us today, that is what the Christmas gift of the Flushing Remonstrance is all about: let the Presbyterians, Quakers, Baptist, Lutherans, Muslims, Jews and people of other faiths come to New Amsterdam/New York City because whether they know or not they are bearing the gifts of God to the city.
+For us today, that is what the Christmas gift of the Flushing Remonstrance is all about: let the Presbyterians, Quakers, Baptist, Lutherans, Muslims, Jews, and people of other faiths come to New Amsterdam/New York City because whether they know or not they are bearing the gifts of God to the city.
 Persecution angers God; religious diversity brings God’s blessing because it offers the believers corrections and good things that they need.

 The house of John Bowne, who fought for religious liberty in the 1660s.
 His house was used for Quaker worship services in the 1660s and is the oldest existing building in NYC that was used for worship services.
 Flushing, circa 1920